Tony Ruiz, LMSW

 What kind of patients do you work best with?

-I welcome any patient in search of a sensitive listener, but I've been particularly effective with those who are exceptionally hard on themselves or on other people.
+I welcome any patient in search of my sensitive listening and gentle curiosity, but I've been particularly effective with those who are exceptionally hard on themselves or on other people.
 They say things like, “I second-guess too much” or “I get nervous in situations where I need to be confident.”
 Others might say, “I get irritated easily” or “I have a hard time letting go of hard feelings toward others.”
-Basically, it’s those looking for freedom from perfectionism, regrets, anger, guilt, or shame.
+These patients are often in search of freedom from perfectionism, regret, anger, guilt, or shame.

 Are there any particular areas of focus that really interest you?

-Whether one’s home life growing up seemed postcard-perfect or marked by dysfunction, these early experiences can inform our later actions in ways not always obvious.
-I am particularly interested in how the particular cultures and generational histories of our families interact with a society’s norms, and in turn how that affects our own understanding of who we are.
-Through gentle processing and integration, I've seen people realize they are more than their histories and reconnect with their authentic selves.
+Whether one’s family life growing up appeared postcard-perfect or was marked by dysfunction, our early experiences can inform our later actions in ways not always obvious.
+I am especially interested in how our particular families’ cultures and generational histories interact with a society’s norms, and in turn how these affect our own understanding of who we are—or who we think we need to be.
+Through gentle exploration and integration, I've seen people realize they are more than their histories and reconnect with more authentic parts of themselves.

 Listen to Tony’s playlist to honor lineage & family (given & chosen)